 GATEWAY DANCESPORT FESTIVAL MEMORIAL DAY WEEKEND MAY 25 & 26, 2019

-I fell in love with Ballroom dancing in 1989 when I went to my first group class at the old Dancesport on Broadway.
-Since then, I’ve competed as an amateur at the highest level as 1/2 of both Pro/Am and Am/Am couples in both national and international mainstream and same-sex dance competitions.
-I’ve also organized and managed DanceSport competitions, including some of the largest all-amateur competitions held in the United States.
-I ran the USA Dance Nationals in Baltimore and Los Angeles from 2008-2014; the WDSF World Latin Championship in New York in 2010; with Wendi Davies, three NJ Dancesport Classic competitions.
-In addition, I’ve been Chair or Co-Chair of the organizing committee for the USA Dance Greater NY Chapter’s Manhattan Amateur Classic (the MAC) at least twenty times since its inception in 1990, before finally stepping down from that role for good in 2017.
-I also founded the Rocky Mountain Amateur Classic in Denver, CO, in 2005, and though I returned to NYC after running the second competition in 2006, I’m proud to say it’s still going strong.
+As the founder of Gateway Dancesport Festival, I fell in love with Ballroom dancing in 1989 when I went to my first group class at the old Dancesport studio on 57th St. in New York City.
+Since then, I have competed as an amateur at the highest level as the amateur partner in both Pro/Am and Am/Am couples in national and international mainstream, and same-sex, dance competitions.
+I have also organized and managed many DanceSport competitions, including some of the largest all-amateur competitions held in the United States.
+I ran the USA Dance National Championships in Baltimore and Los Angeles from 2008-2014; the WDSF World Latin Championship in New York in 2010; and, assisted Wendi Davies with her three NJ Dancesport Classic competitions for many years.
+In addition, I have been Chair or Co-Chair of the organizing committee for the USA Dance Greater NY Chapter’s Manhattan Amateur Classic (the MAC) over twenty times since its inception in 1990, before finally stepping down from that role in 2017.
+I also founded the Rocky Mountain Amateur Classic in Denver, CO in 2005.
+Although I returned to NYC in 2006 after running the second annual competition, I am proud to say it is still going strong.
 None of these things would have been even remotely possible without the input and assistance of hundreds of fellow volunteer amateur dancers.

 I started the planning process for this competition by sending out surveys to the different dance groups - juniors, adults, seniors and coaches to figure out what, in their opinion, makes for a great competition.
 The answers were remarkably similar: